workato/custom_connector_docs/README.md

 - SDK makes a POST request to token endpoint.
 Will not currently work for APIs expecting a different type of request.
 - Ensure that your implementation of OAuth 2.0 is compliant with the specifications stated in the RFC document.
 Else, your custom adapter might not start.
   - For example, [Issuing an Access Token - Successful Response](https://tools.ietf.org/html/rfc6749#section-5.1) states that Workato will be expecting a response with the following required parameters: `access_token`, `token_type` and `expires_in`.
 Returning the access token with a key of `accessToken` in a JSON response will result in an unsuccessful Workato request to your `token_url`.
-  - Usually this will not be a problem because most OAuth libraries out there will do most of the heavily-lifting for you, such as returning response in the right format etc. It is good to be aware of this!
+  - Usually this will not be a problem because most OAuth libraries out there will do most of the heavy-lifting for you, such as returning responses in the right format etc. It is good to be aware of this!

 ### Custom Authentication